Grant Halliburton Foundation

 A nonprofit organization

 Grant Halliburton Foundation was established in 2006 in memory of Grant Halliburton, a Dallas teen who battled depression and bipolar disorder for several years before his suicide death at the age of 19.
-The Foundation that bears his name works to help families and young people recognize the signs of mental illness through a variety of avenues including mental health education, resources, and support.
+The Foundation that bears his name works to help prevent suicide by providing education, resources, and support for children, teen, and young adult mental health.

-Since 2006, Grant Halliburton Foundation has provides mental health education, training, and support to more than 300,000 students, educators, parents, and professionals.
+Since 2006, the Foundation has provided mental health education, training, and support to more than 350,000 students, educators, parents, and professionals in North Texas.

 Mission